-The following describes how to add cool website bullets and arrows to a web page.
-Bullets are great for adding emphasis to blocks of text and can really draw the reader's attention to important information.
-I use bullets all the time both in my Word documents and on live web pages.
-I think you'll find some of the following tips useful for how to add bullets and arrows to your website through HTML, HTML ASCII code, and image bullets applied through CSS or in tables.
+It’s really easy to add cool website bullets and arrows to a web page.
+Bullets are great for adding emphasis to blocks of text and can really draw the reader’s attention to important information.
+I use bullets frequently in my Word documents and on live web pages.
+I think you’ll find some of the following tips useful for how to add bullets to your website through HTML, HTML ASCII code, and image bullets applied through CSS or in tables.

 In your HTML document inside the <body> source code create the following with <ul> and <li> tags: